pavithraturlapati/Multi-Agent-AI-Research-System/README.md

-# ResearchMind: Autonomous Multi-Agent AI Research System
+# Multi-Agent AI Research System

 An agentic workflow that automates web research — searching, scraping, synthesizing, and critiquing reports on any topic.
 Built with **LangChain (LCEL)**, **Mistral AI**, and **Streamlit**.